MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P00-Getting-Started/content.md

 **As a user...**

 - I can browse products featured today on Product Hunt by scrolling through the app’s main screen.
-- I see each product’s name, tagline, number of votes, and a preview image.
+- I see each product’s name, tagline, number of votes.
 - I can tap on each post to see its comments in descending order.

 # Implementation Plan